Indonesia omnibus law protests: Final Decision by Constitutional Court

 On 25 November 2021, the Constitutional Court issued their decision.
 The decision ordered the government and People's Representative Council to "repair" the law from issues surrounding it in 2 years.
 The government and People's Representative Council shall not issue any derivative laws based on this law.
 If the government and People's Representative Council are failed to fix the law in 2 years, the law declared to void, and any amendments amended by the law will be undone.

 Subsequent amendment and abrogation

 On 30 December 2022, the amendment of the law, Government Regulation in Lieu of Law No.2/2022, was signed by Joko Widodo.
 The subsequent Government Regulation in Lieu of Law on 2 January 2023 stated that the law was abrogated and replaced wholly with the Government Regulation in Lieu of Law, in accordance with the Article 185 of Government Regulation in Lieu of Law No 2/2022.
 Despite the law being abrogated, the Labour Party and other mass organization rejected the replacement, instead wanting a law more favorable to them.
 Regional Representative Council member Abdul Rachman Thaha called for support from the people and the legislature to remove Joko Widodo from the presidency and impeach him for his administration's actions.

+2024 judicial review

+On 31st October 2024, the Constitutional Court held the material judicial review from the workers union and accepted, which resulted in changes to 21 articles.
+The acceptation of the material judicial review reacted by the workers union positively.